 All stages of these apricot David Austin English roses are beautiful, from the pointed buds, to the shallow cupped rose, and finally the perfect rosette when those outer petals reflex back.

 If you love the old-fashioned look of English roses, (as I do), these are very soft, and romantic blooms that are not only great in the garden, but stunning in bouquets!

 Hybridizer David Austin 2001

-Growth Habits Dense, bushy, healthy bush can grow up to 4’ tall and wide
+Growth Habits Dense, bushy, a healthy growing bush that can grow up to 4’ tall and wide

 Blooms Pure Apricot, with a slightly darker center.
 Shallowly cupped flowers 3-4” across have 40& petals

 Foliage medium size, medium green, matte.
 Red when young

 Hardy zone zones 6-10